Brown, Crispy Edges on Satin Pothos Leaves

 How to Fix It

-Assess humidity in the plant's location; if below 30–40%, run a humidifier nearby, group the plant with others, or use a pebble tray to raise local humidity.
+Assess humidity in the plant's location; if below 30 to 40%, run a humidifier nearby, group the plant with others, or use a pebble tray to raise local humidity.

 Review your recent watering pattern.
 If it's been irregular, shift to checking soil moisture every few days and watering thoroughly and consistently once the top inch or two is dry, rather than alternating neglect and overcompensation.

-If fertilizer salt buildup is suspected (a white crust on the soil surface or pot rim is a good sign of this), flush the soil thoroughly with water equal to several times the pot's volume, letting it drain fully, to leach out accumulated salts.
+If fertilizer salt buildup is suspected — look for a pale, crusty residue ringing the rim or sitting on top of the mix — flush the soil thoroughly with water equal to several times the pot's volume, letting it drain fully, to leach out accumulated salts.

 Move the plant away from direct sun exposure or heating vents if that's a factor, providing bright but indirect light instead.